RKMTech/MySQL_Project_5/README.md

 # Background
 This is one of my projects to showcase my progress in **SQL** and my improvement to modeling a database.
 I will be creating a database for a flight booking system.
 As I'm learning, I stumble upon amazing lecturers who give us projects such as these to helps us understand more about the topics we are learning.
+Since this is all we know about this flight booking system right now , in the real world we can expect slight changes to the model as you know more about the business domain.

 ### The modeling of a flight booking system: